ASPP/pelita/template/README.md

 The `move` function returns two values:

-1. **`(x, y)`** a position for the bot in your team corresponding to the current turn.
+1. **`(x, y)`** the position where to move the bot in your team corresponding to the current turn.
 The position is a tuple of two integers `(x, y)`, which are the coordinates on the game grid.

-  Note that the returned position must represent a legal move, i.e. you can not move your bot on a wall.
-If you return an illegal position, a random move will be executed instead and a timeout will be recorded for your team.
-After 5 timeouts the game is over and you lose the game.
+  Note that the returned position must represent a legal position, i.e. you can not move your bot on a wall or outside of the maze.
+If you return an illegal position, a legal position will be chosen at random instead and an error will be recorded for your team.
+After 5 errors the game is over and you lose the game.

-2. **`state`** the `state` object described above
+2. **`state`** the `state` object described above.

 ### The `Bot` object
 Note that the `Bot` object is read-only, i.e. any modifications you make to that object within the `move` function will be discarded at the next round.
 Use the `state` object for keeping state between rounds.